 Note 5: This Chart deals only with required minimum distributions (RMDs).
-The surviving spouse named as outright beneficiary of a retirement account also has the option to "roll over" distributions to him or her from the decedent's account into the S/S's own retirement account or into an "inherited IRA."
+The surviving spouse named as outright beneficiary of a retirement account also has the option to "roll over" distributions from the decedent's account into the S/S's own retirement account or into an "inherited IRA."
 Reg. § 1.402(c)-2(j)(1)(i); § 1.408-8(d)(1)(ii), (iii).
 In the case of an inherited IRA, the spouse has the option to elect to treat the inherited IRA as the spouse's own IRA.
 Reg. § 1.408-8(c).
-Following such rollover or election, the S/S's RMDs will be calculated using the

-Uniform Lifetime Table with the spouse as "participant."
+Following such rollover or election, the S/S's RMDs will be calculated using the Uniform Lifetime Table with the spouse as "participant."
 The rollover option does not apply to any distribution to the S/S that is an RMD.
 Reg. § 1.402(c)-2(c)(2)(ii).
 (RMDs are not eligible rollover distributions).
 The rollover/election options are NOT part of the minimum distribution rules; they are separate spousal rights.
 The right to elect to treat an IRA as the spouse's own IRA applies only if the spouse has the unlimited right to withdraw from the IRA, and cannot apply to a trust (even a conduit trust).
 Reg. § 1.408-8(c)(1)(ii).

-Note 6: The effective date of this payout system will be surprising in some situations because it applies to surviving spouses of participants who died before SECURE 2.0 [or even SECURE itself] was enacted.
-It applies to the surviving spouse of any decedent who reaches or would have reached his Applicable Age in 2024 or later.
+Note 6: The effective date of this payout system will be surprising in some situations because it applies to surviving spouses of participants who died before SECURE 2.0 [or even SECURE itself] was enacted: It applies to the surviving spouse of any decedent who reaches or would have reached his Applicable Age in 2024 or later.
 Thus, if the participant died in 2018, in the year he attained or would have attained age 64, that means he was born in 1954.
 His Applicable Age (under laws passed after his death) was 73.
 He would have attained his Applicable Age in 2027 if he had lived.
 If the surviving spouse, as sole beneficiary of the decedent's IRA, is still holding the IRA as beneficiary, she will be required to start taking RMDs as beneficiary (using the Uniform Lifetime Table) in 2027.

-Note 7: Recalculation of S/S's life expectancy ends with year of S/S's death, and thereafter RMDs to the successor beneficiary continue, based on the surviving spouse's remaining SINGLE life expectancy minus one each year.
+Note 7: Recalculation of S/S's life expectancy, and use of the Uniform Lifetime Table, both end with year of S/S's death, and thereafter RMDs to the successor beneficiary continue based on the surviving spouse's remaining SINGLE life expectancy minus one each year.
 Prop.
 Reg. § 1.401(a)(9)-5(g)(3)(ii)(D).
-Thus if her death occurs in her age 81 year or later, the payout period for her successor beneficiary(ies) will be less than 10 years.
+Thus if her death occurs in her age 81 year or later, the payout period for her successor beneficiary(ies) will be less than 10 years (single life expectancy less than 10 years after that age).
+The spouse's single life expectancy is not recalculated annually for this purpose.